Plan my users’ experience

 The first part of planning is to ensure all the PCs and other devices in your organization can run Teams.
 This involves not just looking at the hardware requirements, but also understanding what else the PC is doing in the background.
 Many organizations run other software, including intrusion detection systems and antimalware software, which can affect the base performance of a device.

 For information about the software requirements for Teams clients on each platform (web, desktop, and mobile), see Get clients for Microsoft Teams.

 Client-side firewalls can have a significant impact on the user experience.
 Client-side firewalls can affect call quality in addition to preventing a call from being established.
-Configure the appropriate exclusions on the client firewall based on the information in Office 365 URLs and IP address ranges.
+Configure the appropriate exclusions on the client firewall based on the information in Microsoft 365 or Office 365 URLs and IP address ranges.
 Your third-party vendor will have specific guidance on how to create the exclusions.